pyrddlgym-project/pyRDDLGym/docs/start2.rst

 	env = RDDLEnv.RDDLEnv.build(info, instance, debug=True)

-Upon executing this command, a log file is created with the name
-<domain name>_<instance name>.log in the installation's root directory.
+A log file will be created with the name <domain name>_<instance name>.log in the installation's root directory.

-Currently, the following information is written in the generated log file:
+Currently, the following information is logged:

 * description of pvariables as they are stored in memory (e.g., parameters, data type, data shape)
 * dependency graph between CPFs